magento/devdocs/src/_includes/cloud/error-codes.md

 ## Warning Errors

 Warning errors indicate a problem with the Magento Commerce Cloud project configuration such as incorrect, deprecated, unsupported, or missing configuration settings for optional features that can affect site operation.
-Although the project is deployed, you should review warning messages and update the configuration to resolve them.
+Although a warning does not cause deployment failure, you should review warning messages and update the configuration to resolve them.

 ### Build stage